aichingert/chess/chess/src/tests/README.md

-# Tests for the piece logic
+# Tests for the pieces

 ## Pawn
 Testing